rozas-ib/electrolyte-transport/README.md

 # Diffusion and conductivity calculations for MD trajectories

-Diffusion Conductivity is a Python library and command-line tool for vectorized Helfand--Einstein transport analysis of molecular-dynamics trajectories.
+electrolyte-transport is a Python library and command-line tool for vectorized Helfand-Einstein transport analysis of molecular dynamics trajectories.
 It calculates ionic conductivity using multi-time-origin averaging, with total, self, distinct, species, and cross contributions.